-- Provide regulatory confidence that the threshold for regulatory review of changes will be effectively established and efficiently managed - Minimize the unnecessary burden to the regulator and operators for determining if changes require a license amendment - Establish a clear understanding and process for how the criteria for making changes without prior NRC approval may be met
+- Provide regulatory confidence that the threshold for regulatory review of changes to the facility as described in the final safety analysis report (as updated) will be effectively established and efficiently managed - Minimize the unnecessary burden to the regulator and operators for determining if changes require a license amendment - Establish a clear understanding and process for how the criteria for making changes to the facility as described in the final safety analysis report (as updated) without prior NRC approval may be met

-Reactors that follow NEI 18-04 are also expected to conform to NEI 21-07, "Technology Inclusive Guidance for Non-Light Water Reactors - Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology."
-The NEI 18-04 methodology relies on information from a comprehensive Probabilistic Risk Assessment (PRA), and the NEI 21-07 guidance anticipates that the PRA will conform to ANSI/ASME/ANS RA-S-1.4-2021, "Probabilistic Risk Assessment Standard for Advanced non-Light Water Reactor Nuclear Power Plants" (referred to herein as the Non-LWR PRA Standard).
-The guidance in this white paper applies to licensees who follow NEI 18-04, NEI 21-07, and the Non-LWR PRA Standard.
+Licensees that follow NEI 18-04 are also expected to conform to NEI 21-07, "Technology Inclusive Guidance for Non-Light Water Reactors - Safety Analysis Report Content for Applicants Using the NEI 18-04 Methodology."
+The NEI 18-04 methodology relies on information from a comprehensive probabilistic risk assessment (PRA), and the NEI 21-07 guidance anticipates that the PRA will conform to ANSI/ASME/ANS RA-S-1.4-2021, "Probabilistic Risk Assessment Standard for Advanced non-Light Water Reactor Nuclear Power

+Plants" (referred to herein as the Non-LWR PRA Standard).
+The guidance in this white paper applies to licensees that follow NEI 18-04, NEI 21-07, and the Non-LWR PRA Standard.
 Licensees that deviate from elements of NEI 18-04, NEI 21-07, or the Non-LWR PRA Standard must justify the application of this guidance to change control.
+For example, an advanced LWR would need to address its approach for its PRA.